getsolus/solus-site.github.io/content/blog/2020-01-25-solus-4-1-released.md

 {{< altimg "MATE.jpg" "/release-images/4.1/" >}}

-Solus 4.1 MATE Edition ships with the latest release of the MATE 1.22 series, with contains numerous bug fixes and under-the-hood improvements.
+Solus 4.1 MATE Edition ships with the latest release of the MATE 1.22 series, which contains numerous bug fixes and under-the-hood improvements.
 Some of the highlights include:

 - MATE Applets improvements
   - The Display Applet got a full revamp, allowing for better monitor control directly from the panel.